 Our pet friendly properties generally allow small to medium sized (under 35 pound dogs).
 However some properties will make exceptions for larger "family friendly” dogs such as Golden or Labrador Retrievers so let us know your specific details to see if your pet can join you.
 As a general rule, we allow no more than two dogs per reservation.
-There is a $150 per week ($30 per day) non-refundable pet fee for the first dog and an additional $75 per week fee for the second dog.
+There is a $25 per day non-refundable pet fee per dog with a limit of 2 dogs.
 The non-refundable pet fee covers any damages and excess cleaning up to the amount of the pet fee.
 Any additional cleaning or damages will result in additional charges.

 All of our Beachwalker pet-friendly rentals welcome dogs only, so sadly your cats, pot-bellied pigs, hamsters and parrots, etc. will need to stay at home due to allergy concerns.
 Pets are allowed in our "pet friendly” properties only with the payment of the non-refundable pet fee.
 Any pets found in non-pet friendly properties or who do not pay the fee will be asked to leave without refund and/or will be charged an additional fee of the greater of one night’s rent or $500.

 Helpful Hints and Pet Safety Tips